Our Governing Body

 What do we do?

-Royal Rise Primary's Governing Body is an elected body with legal responsibilities for the strategic direction and leadership of the school.
+Royal Rise Primary's Governing Body is responsible for the strategic direction and leadership of the school.

-The Governing Body meets termly to monitor how the school is progressing against its stated objectives (our School Improvement Plan).
-The Governing Body is responsible to the Trustees of Cygnus Academies Trust.
+The Governing Committee usually meets termly to monitor how the school is progressing against its stated objectives.
+The Governing Committee is accountable to the Trustees of Cygnus Academies Trust.

-Our Governors all share the same purpose: to support and challenge the Head of School to ensure that our school delivers a curriculum that gives our children the skills and abilities needed to succeed in a challenging and fast moving world, delivered in a safe, holistic and enjoyable way that encourages our children into a lifetime of learning.
+Our Governors all share the same purpose: to support and challenge the Headteacher and Senior Leaders of School to ensure that our school delivers a curriculum that gives our children the skills and abilities needed to succeed in a challenging and fast moving world, delivered in a safe, holistic and enjoyable way that encourages our children into a lifetime of learning.

 Who Are We?